 Leases: In January 2016, the IASB issued IFRS 16, Leases, which sets out the principles for the recognition, measurement, presentation and disclosure of leases for both parties to a contract, i.e., the customer ("lessee") and the supplier ("lessor").
 IFRS 16 replaces the previous lease standard, IAS 17 Leases, and related interpretations.
 The most significant effect of the new requirements will be an increase in lease assets and financial liabilities as IFRS 16 eliminates the classification of leases as either operating leases or finance leases for a lessee.
 All leases are 'capitalized' by recognizing the present value of the lease payments and showing them either as lease assets (right-of-use assets) or together with property, plant and equipment.
 If lease payments are made over time, a company also recognizes a financial liability representing its obligation to make future lease payments.
+The liability will adjust for the prepayments, lease incentives received initial direct costs incurred and an estimation of future restoration, removal or dismantling costs.
+Straight-line basis of recognition of lease costs will be replaced with a depreciation charge and interest expense on recognized leased liability.
+In the statement of cash flow, lease payments will be part of financing activities as principal repayment and either operating or financing activities as interest charge.
+For lessor accounting, the standard does not substantially change how a lessor accounts for leases.
 IFRS 16 is effective for annual periods beginning on or after January 1, 2019, with earlier adoption permitted.
 The Company is currently evaluating the impact of the adoption of this standard on its consolidated statements of earnings and comprehensive income.